SQream/sqream_docs/guides/operations/logging.rst

    $ ./bin/report_collection /home/rhendricks/sqream_storage /home/rhendricks db_and_log

-Troubleshooting with logs
+Troubleshooting with Logs
 ===============================

-Loading logs with foreign tables
+Loading Logs with Foreign Tables
 ---------------------------------------

 Assuming logs are stored at ``/home/rhendricks/sqream_storage/logs/``, a database administrator can access the logs using the :ref:`external_tables` concept through SQream DB.